Doocey/tyne-time-hugo/content/post/2014-07-21-jack-colback-ahead-vurnon-anita-newcastles-pecking-order.md

 ---
-title: Jack Colback is not ahead of Vurnon Anita in Newcastle’s pecking order
+title: "Jack Colback is not ahead of Vurnon Anita in Newcastle’s pecking order"
-description: 'Tyne Time queries why a number of Newcastle United fans seemingly prefer to start Jack Colback in midfield ahead of the crafty Vurnon Anita this season.'
+description: "Tyne Time queries why a number of Newcastle United fans seemingly prefer to start Jack Colback in midfield ahead of the crafty Vurnon Anita this season."
 author: Kevin Doocey
 type: post
 date: 2014-07-21T16:00:55+00:00